 NOTE: You do not need to have these funds at the time you apply.
-The actual application is free!
-An engineering study, often a prerequisite to apply, can cost $500 - $3000.
-You will likely have 2 - 4 years after you apply to fundraise the total startup costs for your station.
+You will likely have 2-3 years after you apply to fundraise the total startup costs for your station.
 Read more.

-How do I find out if an low power FM channel will be available in my area?
+How do I find out if a low power FM channel will be available in my area?